 "Best available technology" or "BAT" means the best technology, treatment techniques or other means that USEPA has found are available for the contaminant in question.
-BAT is specified in Subpart F. BOARD NOTE: Derived from 40 CFR 141.2 $(199\pm 2)$ .
+BAT is specified in Subpart F of this Part.
+BOARD NOTE: Derived from 40 CFR 141.2 (199 \pm 2).